armory/documentation/_spinnaker/terraform_integration.md

         name: spin-terraformer-sshkey
     ```

-3. Mount the directory into the Terraformer container at the `/home/spinnaker/.ssh` location:
+3. Mount the directory into the Terraform Integration container at the `/home/spinnaker/.ssh` location:

     ```yaml
     # spin-terraformer deployment